How To Create an Effective Data Dashboard That Tells a Story

 Today’s data visualization best practices are based on the principle of simplicity.
 A shiny new dashboard should pique your curiosity, not stress you out.
 That’s why keeping things simple is essential for creating data visualization that works.

 Look at any minimalist design – let’s take an apartment or a home, and you’ll see how less can in fact be more.
 The same goes for your data dashboard management; it doesn’t need to be jam-packed with information in order for users to understand your data.
-In fact, the simpler it is, the easier people will understand it.
+In fact, the simpler it is, the easier people will find to understand it.

 Tip #4.
 Choose the right visualization

-Without the right visualizations, your data dashboard is unlikely to provide much value.
-If you think of an entire data dashboard as a machine, visualization is its primary cog.
+Without the right visualizations, your dashboard is unlikely to provide much value.
+If you think of an entire dashboard as a machine, visualization is its primary cog.
 Therefore, selecting the right visualization for your data will be instrumental in helping to get actionable insights from it.

 Data visualizations are tools that help us present data more clearly and effectively.
 There are many different types of visualizations that can be used to analyze data and communicate its key points effectively.
 Each type of visualization is useful for a specific set of circumstances and has its own strengths and weaknesses.